 Applications must include

 - Promise to Return - An applicant must submit a witnessed statement that upon completion of her degree program, she will return immediately to her own country to pursue her professional career.
 This statement must be signed by both applicant and witness.
-An applicant selected to receive a scholarship will be required to agree to repay any scholarship moneys received if she fails to return to her own country upon completion of her degree program.
+An applicant selected to receive a scholarship will be required to repay any scholarship monies received if she fails to return to her own country upon completion of her degree program.

 - Travel Expense - The applicant must have her round trip or return travel expense guaranteed at the time of application.